Faculty & Instructors

 Command Officer's Development Course (Human Resources)

-Captain Hosey served as a Non-Commissioned Officer and a Commissioned Officer in the United States Army.
-Captain Hosey retired from The United States Army Reserve in 2014 after 25 years of service, retiring as a Captain in the Medical Service Corps.
+Major Hosey served as a Non-Commissioned Officer and a Commissioned Officer in the United States Army.
+Major Hosey retired from The United States Army Reserve in 2014 after 25 years of service, retiring as a Captain in the Medical Service Corps.

 Organizational Leadership and Problem Solving